Database Views as Explanations for Relational Deep Learning: GNN-Specific Approach

 For the implementation of $\select$, we consider conditions that involve disjunctions of atomic predicates $\phi_1 \vee \dots \vee \phi_l$.
 Following real-valued logic techniques that map logical formulas into differentiable form~\cite{li2019consistency}, we employ the Łukasiewicz t-conorm for disjunctions.
 Thus, the mask values per tuple are calculated as $m_{(R, t)} = \min\!\left\{1, \sum_{\phi_i(t, \vec c_i) = 1} m_{\phi_i} \right\}$.
 A similar strategy may be applied for conjunctions.
-After learning masks for all candidate selection predicates jointly, we apply thresholding to map them into discrete explanations.

-To combine selections and projections in a composite language, namely $\projselect$, we first learn projection masks as discussed for $\proj$, and then learn masks for candidate selection predicates that use data attributes present in the learned projections.
 In our experiments (\Cref{sec:experiments}), we restrict ourselves to categorical attributes with equality predicates and numerical attributes with range predicates defined via quantiles.